Job Search Beyond the Professoriate

 You have taken time to assess your skills and strengths, and have explored your career options.
 Now, you are ready to prepare to launch your job search!

-First, you can check out this excellent resource (UCC PhD Guide for Resumes and Cover Letters) that we have developed that helps PhD students to develop resumes and cover letters.
+UCC PhD Guide for Resumes and Cover Letters- First, you can check out this excellent resource that we have developed that helps PhD students to develop resumes and cover letters.

 CV to Resume - It is important to be able to articulate your skills and experiences to your next employer, through a well-written resume.
 Following are some articles, websites and posts to help you create a resume, or transition your CV to a resume, for your job search.